 After multiple courts, including the Eastern District of Virginia, stayed or preliminarily enjoined the first iteration of the order, President Trump signed the revised version that is now before the Court.
-Although the Executive Order at issue here eliminates some of the more egregious provisions of the prior order (e.g., it no longer applies to lawful permanent United States residents), it continues to be the means for implementing the anti-Muslim animus that gave rise to the first order.
-It still targets only Muslim-majority countries, and contains no legitimate justification for suspending entry into the United States of those born in those countries.
+Although the Executive Order at issue here eliminates some of the more egregious provisions of the prior order

+(e.g., it no longer applies to lawful permanent United States residents), it continues to be the means for implementing the anti-Muslim animus that gave rise to the first order.
+It still targets only Muslim-majority countries, and contains no legitimate justification for broadly suspending entry into the United States of those born in those countries.
 In fact, Stephen Miller, a senior advisor to President Trump, declared that the Executive Order contains only "minor technical differences" from the prior order in an attempt to respond to the "flawed" and "erroneous" judicial rulings striking the first order down, and that it will "fundamentally have the same policy outcome for the country."

-It is therefore hardly surprising that the Federal District Courts of both Hawai'i and Maryland have concluded that the new Executive Order remains motivated by impermissible animus towards Muslims.
+It is therefore hardly surprising that the court below and the Federal District Court of Hawai'i have concluded that the new Executive Order is also motivated by impermissible animus towards Muslims.
 See Hawai'i v.
-Trump, No. CV 17-00050 DKW-KSC, 2017 WL 1011673, at \13 (D. Haw.
+Trump, No. CV 17-00050 DKW-KSC, 2017 WL 1011673, at 13 (D. Haw.
 Mar.
-15, 2017) (analyzing statements of President Trump and his administration and determining that the current Executive Order remained motivated by "religious animus"); accord Int'l Refugee Assistance Project v.
-Trump, No. TDC-17-0361, 2017 WL 1018235, at \13 (D. Md.
-Mar.
-16, 2017), appeal docketed, No. 17-1351 (4th Cir.
-Mar.
-17,
+15, 2017) (analyzing statements of President Trump and his administration and determining that the current Executive Order remained motivated by "religious animus").
+12